 - all eagles are then sent to the federal eagle repository in Denver, CO.

-- for other birds, if requested by a wildlife or conservation officer, we will attempt to determine cause of death.
+- for other birds, if requested by a conservation officer, we will attempt to determine cause of death.
 Species that are known to ingest lead ammunition fragments or fishing tackle are often x-rayed as part of this determination.

 Recovery and Release